 I feel lucky that I found something in my life where there’s so much happiness and joy doing something useful and meaningful.
 That is what I feel.
 I am so lucky.
 I pray I may take many rebirths to come back and continue this type of work.
 There is so much joy and happiness in doing it.

-Tashi and the Monk is playing this month on Tricycle Film Club
+Tashi and the Monk was featured in the July 2016 Tricycle Film Club

 Sign up for Tricycle’s newsletters